GC Baseball: Tigers bounce back, rip Nac 12-3 to win Area Series; face Ennis next

 The Tigers' first three hitters in the lineup -- Miguel Luevano, Hunter Autrey and Morehouse -- all reached base twice in the first inning.
 Suddenly, after scoring just three runs in the first two games, the Tigers had an 8-2 lead after one inning in Game 3.

 They added a three-spot in the third to go up 11-2.
-Gruver led off with single, Luevano ripped his second single in a row and Autrey doubled home two runs, Autrey, who doubled, singled, walked twice, and drove in three runs, scored his second run of the game on Hernandez's sac fly to make it 11-2.
+Gruver led off with a single, Luevano ripped his second single in a row and Autrey doubled home two runs.
+Then Autrey, who doubled, singled, walked twice, and drove in three runs in the game, scored his second run on Hernandez's sac fly to make it 11-2.

 The Tigers added a run in the sixth when Adrian Baston, who entered the game in the sixth along with Tyler Slaughter and Rudy Beck, ripped a pinch-hit triple to right and came home on a wild throw from Nac right fielder Isaac Jones.